aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-chief of state: President Mathieu KEREKOU (since 4 April 1996); note - the president is both the chief of state and head of government
+chief of state: President Thomas YAYI Boni (since 6 April 2006); note - the president is both the chief of state and head of government

 cabinet: Council of Ministers appointed by the president

-elections: president reelected by popular vote for a five-year term; runoff election held 22 March 2001 (next to be held NA March 2006)
+elections: president elected by popular vote for a five-year term (eligible for a second term); runoff election held 19 March 2006 (next to be held in March 2011)

 Legislative branch: